Ballater railway station: Fire

+In the early hours of 12 May 2015, fire crews were called out to a major blaze at the station.
+The fire was fought for around three hours but reports say the building was "around 90 per cent destroyed".
+The fire is believed to have started in the Station Restaurant, one of several businesses at the station.

 Current use

-The old station, containing Queen Victoria's waiting room, is a visitor centre with a replica royal carriage.
+After the fire, the old station was rebuilt and adapted.
+Containing Queen Victoria's waiting room, it is a once visitor centre, with a replica royal carriage.
 The station houses the public library and a restaurant and cafe.

 The former station site is the western trailhead of the Deeside Way, a long-distance footpath that follows the length of the former railway to Aberdeen.

 The station was awarded Project of the Year, and the Conservation award, in 2019 in the Aberdeen Society of Architects annual design awards.